The chat box accepts normal messages, dice expressions, commands, and

 clicking on its tab above the chat.
 The command from the chat box is

-then treated as if it were a macro in that group for the purposed of
+then treated as if it were a macro in that group for the purpose of

 variable visibility.